 The main difference between the cube and cuboid is their faces, i.e. the cube has six square-shaped faces, whereas the cuboid has six rectangular faces.
 That means, all the edges of the cube are equal and the edges of a cuboid can be written as 3 groups of equal edges.

 Lateral surface area (LSA) = 2h(l + b)

 Total surface area = TSA = 2(lb + bh + hl)

 Perimeter (P) = 4(l + b + h)

 Diagonal (D) = √(l^2 + b^2 + h^2)

-What is the difference between cuboid and rectangular prism?
+What is the difference between the cuboid and a rectangular prism?

 Can a cuboid have a square face?

-As we know, a cube is the special kind of cuboid with all its edges equal in length.
-Hence, cuboid can have a square face.
+As we know, a cube is a special kind of cuboid with all its edges equal in length.
+Hence, a cuboid can have a square face.